GarrettLockhart/calculator-app/README.md

 # calculator-app

-A fully function calculator built with JavaScript.
+A WIP calculator built with pure HTML, CSS and JavaScript.